Blackcrest/notes/readme.md

-# Boilerplate Meteor Project
+# Notes App

-This includes a basic react and auth setup.
+This is a notes application built for a Udemy Course.